 What is Kapa Haka?

-Kapa: 'stand in a row or rank' Haka: 'dance'
+Kapa: 'stand in a row or rank, team' Haka: 'dance, perform, cultural, '

-Kapa Haka involves a combination of song, dance and chanting.
+Kapa haka involves a combination of song, dance and chanting.
 It is performed by cultural groups on a marae, at schools and during special events and festivals.
-Our children at KNS have been given the opportunity to experience a vital part of our Maori culture and heritage.